Trip hop: 1991–1997: Mainstream breakthrough

 In 1993, Icelandic musician Björk released Debut, produced by Wild Bunch member Nellee Hooper.
 The album, although rooted in four-on-the-floor house music, contained elements of trip hop and is credited as one of the first albums to introduce electronic dance music into mainstream pop.
-She had been in contact with London's underground electronic music scene and was romantically involved with trip-hop musician Tricky.
-Björk further embraced trip-hop with her 1995 album Post by collaborating with Tricky and Howie B. Homogenic, her 1997 album, has been described as a pinnacle of trip hop music.
+Björk had been in contact with London's underground electronic music scene, and further embraced trip hop with her 1995 album Post by collaborating with Tricky and Howie B. Homogenic, her 1997 album, has been described as a pinnacle of trip hop music.

-Trip-hop neared the peak of its popularity in 1994 and 1995, with artists such as Howie B and Earthling making significant contributions.
+Trip hop neared the peak of its popularity in 1994 and 1995, with artists such as Howie B and Earthling making significant contributions.
 Ninja Tune, the independent record label founded by the duo Coldcut, significantly influenced the trip-hop sound in London and beyond with breakthrough artists DJ Food, 9 Lazy 9, Up, Bustle & Out, Funki Porcini and The Herbaliser, among others.
 The period also marked the debut of two acts who, along with Massive Attack, would define the Bristol scene for years to come.

 In 1994, Portishead, a trio comprising singer Beth Gibbons, Geoff Barrow, and Adrian Utley, released their debut album Dummy.
 Their background differed from Massive Attack in many ways: one of Portishead's primary influences was 1960s and 1970s film soundtrack LPs.
 Nevertheless, Portishead shared the scratchy, jazz-sample-based aesthetic of early Massive Attack (whom Barrow had briefly worked with during the recording of Blue Lines), and the sullen, fragile vocals of Gibbons also brought them wide acclaim.
-In 1995, Dummy was awarded the Mercury Music Prize as the best British album of the year, giving trip-hop as a genre its greatest exposure yet.
+In 1995, Dummy was awarded the Mercury Music Prize as the best British album of the year, giving trip hop as a genre its greatest exposure yet.
 Portishead's music was also widely imitated, to the point that they distanced themselves from the trip-hop label they had inadvertently helped popularize, with Barrow stating "The whole trip-hop tag was nonsense.
 It was developed by people in London, and the people in Bristol just had to put up with it.".